DevOps-Cert/linuxsystemadministration/README.md

 ##	Configure and manage swap space
 Commands: mkswap, swapon, swapoff
 Files: /etc/fstab

-#### Practice: Setting up a swap partition for activation after boot
+<details><summary> Setting up a swap partition for activation after boot
-Make a swap partition that fills the /dev/sdd which is 50MB with label of normal_swap after destroying all partitions on the drive.
+Make a swap partition that fills the /dev/sdd which is 50MB with label of normal_swap after destroying all partitions on the drive.</summary>

 ```
 # free | grep -i swap
 Swap:             0           0           0